 Hiring a bankruptcy attorney: is it worth the cost?

-While it’s true that hiring an attorney can add to the overall cost of filing for bankruptcy, the potential long-term financial benefits may outweigh the upfront expense.
+While it’s true that hiring an attorney can add to the overall cost, the potential long-term financial benefits may outweigh the upfront expense.
 An attorney can help you maximize the discharge of debt, protect your assets to the fullest extent possible, and minimize the negative impact on your credit.

 The importance of budgeting for bankruptcy fees